yubrot/factory_bot-with/README.md

 </details>

-### `with` as a template
+### `with` as a factory method call template

-`with` can also be used stand-alone.
-Stand-alone `with` can be used in place of the factory name.
-It works as a template for factory method calls.
+A `With` instance can also be used as a template for factory method calls.

 Instead of writing: